You are successfully registered

 Get in touch, if you're not sure that you have the right experience or qualifications.

 REQUEST INFOLSHTM’s expert teaching staff are all highly regarded in their respective fields and continue as active researchers, bringing their wealth of experience and up-to-date knowledge directly into the classroom.
-Many of their staff are well renowned, and students may find themselves being taught by figures they have read about in previous studies.
-LSHTM is as a UK leading centre for world-class research.
-They lead hundreds of research projects and groups working on all aspects of public and global health, while their strategic research centres focus on major health threats at home and overseas.
+Many of its lecturers and professors are internationally renowned, and students may find themselves being taught by people they have read about in previous studies.
+LSHTM is a UK leading centre for world-class research.
+It leads hundreds of research projects and groups working on all aspects of public and global health, while its strategic research centres focus on major health threats at home and overseas.

-LSHTM has a dedicated careers service which is available for graduates to use for up to two years after completing their course.
+LSHTM has a dedicated careers service which is available for intensive students and graduates to use for up to two years after completing their course.
 Career consultants help students to explore employment options and career pathways, as well as providing organisational support.

 The university also co-ordinates a yearly timetable of workshops, discussion panels, mock interview training and employment fairs to ensure that students have every resource available to kickstart an impactful and fulfilling career which responds to global health challenges.

-The Students' Representative Council (SRC) is a student-run organisation which represents the voices and interests of LSHTM’s student community of around 1,200 full-time learners.
-All students become registered members upon enrolment at the university, and the council is organised by elected representatives.
-Each course has at least one representative, whose role is to establish a fair dialogue between students and the university, to create an improved student experience and cultivate a positive university community.
+The Students' Representative Council (SRC) is a student-run organisation which represents the voices and interests of LSHTM’s student community.
+All students become registered members when they enrol at the university, and the council is organised by elected representatives.
+Each course has at least one representative, whose role is to establish a fair dialogue between students and the university, to create an improved student experience and cultivate a positive community.

-All LSHTM students benefit from membership to the University of London (UoL), which represents a network of over 170,000 students enrolled at various London institutions.
-UoL provides a huge amount of resources, as well as running many clubs and societies which can be joined by any of its members.
+All LSHTM students benefit from membership of the University of London (UoL), which represents a network of students enrolled at various London institutions.
+UoL provides a huge number of resources, as well as running many clubs and societies which any of its members can join.

-London is a rich and diverse capital city, with a truly international population and a long and fascinating history which can be seen in its built landscape and its many cultures.
+London is a rich and diverse capital city with a truly international population and a long and fascinating history, which can be seen in its built landscape and its many cultures.
 There is much for students to discover in a place which is constantly changing and reinventing itself.
-London has more international students than any other, and is rated as the world’s Best Student City 2022 by QS Top universities.
+London has more international students than any other, and is rated as the world’s Best Student City (QS Best Student Cities 2025).
+Whether learners are from the UK or further afield, they will always find people and places in London to help them feel at home.

-London’s public transport network offers many ways to traverse the city, ensuring all LSHTM students can make the most of their time while studying.
+London’s public transport network offers many ways to travel around the city, enabling LSHTM students to make the most of their time while studying.

 The LSHTM website offers information and guidance about accommodation options in central London.